AppsFlyer raises $210M for ad attribution and more – TechCrunch

-AppsFlyer has raised a massive Series C of $210 million led by General Atlantic.
+AppsFlyer has raised a massive Series D of $210 million, led by General Atlantic.

 Founded in 2011, the company is best known for mobile ad attribution — allowing advertisers to see which campaigns are driving results.
-At the same time, AppsFlyer has expanded into other areas like fraud prevention.
+At the same time, AppsFlyer has expanded into other areas, like fraud prevention.

 And in the funding announcement, General Atlantic Manager Director Alex Crisses suggested that there’s a broader opportunity here.